danlim87/snobby_yelp_project/README.md

 ## How-to:

 To use this, you will need to sign up for a api_key at https://www.yelp.com/fusion (literally took 10 seconds).
-Then, create a new python file named config.py and save api_key = '{your_api_key}'.
+Then, create a new python file named config.py and type/save the following:

+api_key = 'insert_api_key_here'

 Then, run 'elite_yelp_browser.py'.
 Output will be:
 1. CSV file saved to directory (matching search criteria) for future browsing.
 2. Open up tabs on your browser for immediate browsing.